 Santo Domingo is the oldest city in the Americas and for cruise passengers an essential and fascinating stopover on any north Caribbean cruise.
 The chief highlight is the Colonial Zone which combines 15th century buildings with modern restaurants and shops.
 Santo Domingo is a large city, but has wonderful parks and waterfront areas to break up the urban development.

 The beaches are decent, and the people very welcoming, helping to ensure cruise passengers have a memorable experience of the Dominican Republic's capital and largest port.
 The Port of Santo Domingo has two main terminals for cruise passengers.
-The new $50 million Sans Souci cruise terminal opened in 2009, part of an overall $1 billion port expansion project, while Don Diego terminal also serves passengers.
+The Sans Souci cruise terminal opened in 2009, part of an overall $1 billion port expansion project, while Don Diego terminal also serves passengers.
 Cruise ships generally dock at San Diego Quay, which is only a few minutes walk from the old town.

 Ministry of Tourism

 Taxis await passengers at the cruise terminal.
 Negotiate a fare before departing, and seek advice on pricing from your cruise concierge.
 Local transport such as buses and motorcycle taxis should be avoided.
 The Colonial Zone can easily be accessed on foot from the cruise terminal.